AthithiyaM/DelGo/README.md

 - Implemented Convolutional Neural Networks + New Activation Functions (Softmax & Rectified Linear Units)!
 - Added dropout layers to prevent overfitting, and using Categorial Cross-Entropy instead of MSE for accuracy measuring

-### Coming Soon:
+### Currently Working On:
-- Deep Learning using game records
+- Deep Learning using game records from high level players
-- Reinforcement Learning & Self-Play
+- A Better GUI

 Based off the book *Deep Learning and the Game of Go* by Max Pumperla and Kevin Ferguson